 The AC will meet as needed to timely review all plans submitted for approval.
-The AC may require submission of additional materials and may postpone review until all required materials have been submitted.
-The AC will contact the applicant, in writing or by phone, if additional materials are necessary or if additional information is needed or alternatives are suggested.
+The AC may require submission of additional materials and may postpone action review until all required materials have been submitted.
+The AC will contact the applicant, in writing or by phone, if additional materials are necessary or if the AC needs additional information is needed or has any suggestions alternatives are suggested for change.
 The AC will approve or disapprove the plans in writing within thirty (30) days after receipt of all materials required by the AC (unless the time is extended by agreement).
 If a written response by the AC is not received within the thirty (30) day period, the application will be deemed disapproved.